KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/javascript-guide/dive-into-javascript.md

 title: Dive into Javascript
 ---

+## Overview

-In the previous chapter, we learned the flow of the javascript code.
+In the previous step, we learned the flow of the javascript code.

-So, in this chapter, let's
+So, in this step, let's
 - Dive into javascript code